1. Do I have to breastfeed for an entire year?

 11. Breastfeeding is not working out and I have tried everything what are my other options?

 Remember, breastfeeding is hard, it is not something that comes natural to baby or mom.
 Most moms stop because of latch issues, or the irritation caused simply by just getting your nipples use to the constant use.
+Or because your nipple is no longer a nipple but a scab that secretes milk.

-If you haven’t already check out the La Leche League.
+If you haven’t already, check out the La Leche League.
 They are a non-profit all about helping breastfeeding moms and babies.
 They are great.

-It is said that the irritation will subside by 2-3 weeks, but sometimes this is just not the case.
+It is said that the irritation will subside by 2-3 weeks (uh-huh), but sometimes this is just not the case.
 Before giving up breastfeeding completely and going to formula there is another option, which I know all too well.
 Check out my blog post 7 Ways to Master Being an Exclusive Breast Pumping Mom, for all your pumping options and questions answered.

 12. Which formula should I be using?